Religion, religious coping and mental health among Black ethnic groups in south-east London

-This project aims to bring the voice of Peer Researchers from the community to inspire change in how healthcare providers consider and include religious beliefs in healthcare services.
+Using a participatory research approach, this project aims to bring the voice of Peer Researchers from the community to inspire change in how healthcare providers consider and include religious beliefs in healthcare services.

 Religion is often neglected by mainstream psychology, although approximately 90% of the world’s population take part in some form of religious or spiritual practice.
 South East London is home to a multicultural population, where less privileged individuals and communities are affected by ongoing health and social inequalities.

 Faith is an important part of life for many ethnic minority groups.
 Religious coping and religious advisors are important in supporting the mental health needs of faith communities, particularly in Black Majority Churches.
 But we know little about the role of faith and religious coping with adversity among UK ethnic and migrant groups.
 This is despite a notable rise in the number of Black Majority Churches in London over recent years.